 If you act for the lender, you must obtain a copy (preferably certified by the solicitor for the borrower) of the borrower's incorporation certificate and incorporating documents or, if the borrower is a British Columbia company, the "charter" documents, as that word is defined in the British Columbia Business Corporations Act (which include the company's articles and notice of articles or memorandum).
-You should also obtain a solicitor-certified copy of the corporation's register of directors.
+You should also obtain a solicitorcertified copy of the corporation's register of directors.
 Confirm that a corporate borrower is in good standing under the laws of its jurisdiction, and that it has never been struck from the Corporate Registry.
 Such evidence usually consists of a certificate of good standing issued by the applicable registry.
 If the corporate borrower was struck from the Corporate Registry, consider the effect of the Escheat Act.

-In determining the capacity of a company to borrow, refer to incorporating documents, particularly the memorandum (articles if a British Columbia company), which may contain limits on its corporate powers.
+In determining the capacity of a company to borrow, refer to the incorporating documents, which may contain limits on its corporate powers.